Sacking of Osceola

 The sacking of Osceola was a Kansas Jayhawker initiative on September 23, 1861, to push out pro-slavery Southerners at Osceola, Missouri.
 It was not authorized by Union military authorities but was the work of an informal group of anti-slavery Kansas "Jayhawkers".
 The town of 2,077 people was plundered and burned to the ground, 200 slaves were freed and nine local citizens were court-martialed and executed.

 Background

-Following Sterling Price's secessionist Missouri State Guard victory over General Nathaniel Lyon's Union army at the Battle of Wilson's Creek, Price continued his goal of keeping control of Missouri from the Unionists.
+Following Sterling Price's Missouri State Guard victory over General Nathaniel Lyon's Union army at the Battle of Wilson's Creek, Price continued to push North through Western Missouri.

-Guerilla leader James H. Laneoften called the leader of the Jayhawkersorganized 1,200 troops to resist Price's invasion into Kansas.
-Price defeated Lane at the Battle of Dry Wood Creek near Fort Scott, Kansas.
-Lane retreated and Price continued his offensive further into Missouri to the Siege of Lexington.
+Lyon moved to intercept the Missouri State Guard, but was defeated by Price at the Battle of Dry Wood Creek.
+Lyon retreated and Price continued his offensive further into Missouri to the Siege of Lexington.

 While Price moved North, Lane launched an attack behind him.
 After crossing the Missouri border at Trading Post, Kansas on September 10, Lane began an offensive moving East on Butler, Harrisonville, Osceola and Clinton, Missouri.